bao-project/bao-docs/source/development/misra.rst

 `cppcheck <https://cppcheck.sourceforge.io/>`_. cppcheck is a completely free and open-source static analysis tool that provides a python-based add-on implementing the MISRA checks.
-The project's core team may use proprietary tools to periodically scan the code for cppcheck false positive or negatives, as well as providing an overall higher degree of confidence that the guidelines are being followed.
+The project's core team may use proprietary tools to periodically scan the code for cppcheck false positives or negatives, as well as providing an overall higher degree of confidence that the guidelines are being followed.
 However, the use of these tools will not be available to external contributors, and the output of such tools will not be openly